jeffsrepoaccount/angular-api/README.md

 ## Dependencies

 This project depends on `jrl.utils`.
-It also depends on a `jrl.config` module.
-As the name implies, it is a configuration module used solely for constructing a single constant.
+It also depends on a `jrl.config` module existing, which is not provided.
+It is a configuration module used solely for storing static environment data.
+This is accomplished by defining a `jrl.config` module with a single constant, `jrl-config`.
 It should look something like this:

 ```javascript
 (function() {